-The show was dedicated to Beryl Metzger, mother of sophomore Jaqueline Metger-Taylor, who passed away in November.
+The show was dedicated to Beryl Metzger, mother of sophomore Jacqueline Metger, who passed away in November.
 Auditions took place in September, and the original plan was to finish the show in December.
-Its release was delayed until the beginning of second semester in the wake of Metzger-Taylor’s loss.
+Its release was delayed until the beginning of second semester in the wake of Metzger’s loss.

 The show follows Hamlet, the Prince of Denmark.
 His father dies at the hands of his power-hungry uncle Claudius, who then marries his brother’s widow and ascends to the throne.
 Hamlet is told of his uncle’s act by his father’s ghost, who commands him to seek revenge.
 Madness ensues, and the story ends in tragedy.

 GDS’s production was unlike any other; images from locations scouted by set designers were the backdrop, costuming and makeup were coordinated via virtual consultations and actors performed to their cameras, interacting with each other through Zoom.
 It was pre-recorded, but still felt more like a live play than a movie, as each scene for the most part was filmed in one take.
 Over 100 people were in attendance for the show’s premiere, which ended in a question-and-answer session with director Laura Rosberg, the cast and the crew.